-As part of the shared services with Redditch Borough Council, Bromsgrove paid £4.065m (£3.717m in 2022/23) for Redditch hosted services and received £7.457m (£6.917m in 2021/22) for services hosted at Bromsgrove.
+As part of the shared services with Redditch Borough Council, Bromsgrove paid £4.715m (2023/24: £4.065m) for Redditch hosted services and received £8.106m (2023/24: £7.457m) for services hosted at Bromsgrove.

 The Councils has been involved in shared service arrangements for Economic Development, Land Drainage and Shared Emergency Planning with Wyre Forest District Council.
-The Council has paid £0.293m to Wyre Forest District Council for services hosted by them.
+The Council has paid £0.109m to Wyre Forest District Council for services hosted by them.

 A shared service arrangement has also been set up between the Council, Redditch Borough and Wyre Forest for the provision of Building Control.
-Bromsgrove received receipts of £0.167m from Wyre Forest.
+Bromsgrove received receipts of £0.188m from Wyre Forest.

-For the provision of Car Park services, the Council paid £0.209m to Wychavon District Council.
+For the provision of Car Park services, the Council paid £0.396m to Wychavon District Council.

-Under the Internal Audit Shared Service, the Council paid £0.077m to Worcester City Council.
+Under the Internal Audit Shared Service, the Council paid £0.082m to Worcester City Council.

-As host of Worcestershire Regulatory Shared Service, Bromsgrove has received £0.471m from Malvern Hills District Council, £0.546m from Wyre Forest District Council, £0.840m from Wychavon District Council, £0.650m from Worcester City Council and £0.633m from Redditch Borough Council.
+As host of Worcestershire Regulatory Shared Service, Bromsgrove has received £0.541m from Malvern Hills District Council, £0.628m from Wyre Forest District Council, £0.965m from Wychavon District Council, £0.661m from Worcester City Council and £0.728m from Redditch Borough Council.

-As at 31 March 2024, the following amounts were owed to the partners of shared services:
+As at 31 March 2025, the following amounts were owed to the partners of shared services: